Michael O. Johnson: Herbalife

-Johnson joined Herbalife Nutrition as CEO in 2003, and served as chairman beginning in 2007.

-Johnson emphasized the need to pivot the Herbalife brand away from being exclusively concerned with weight-loss products and the broader perceptions associated with multi-level marketing, a view which he described in an interview with Fortune Magazine as, "When I took over in 2003, Herbalife was a multilevel-marketing company that sold nutrition products.
+Johnson joined Herbalife Nutrition as CEO in 2003, and was named chairman in 2007.
+During his tenure, the Herbalife brand pivoted away from primarily offering weight-loss products and from the broader perceptions associated with multi-level marketing, a view which he described in an interview with Fortune Magazine as, "When I took over in 2003, Herbalife was a multilevel-marketing company that sold nutrition products.
 Now it's a nutrition company that uses multilevel marketing as its distribution channel."
-To achieve this, Johnson instituted quality controls, moved Herbalife's product manufacturing to be in-house, and widened Herbalife's product offerings.
-To emphasize Herbalife's new focus on general fitness and nutrition, Johnson expanded its sports sponsorships to include more than 200 teams and athletes, such as Cristiano Ronaldo, as well as company sponsorship of the LA Galaxy professional soccer team.
+To achieve this, Johnson implemented quality controls, moved Herbalife's product manufacturing in-house, and widened Herbalife's product offerings.

+Johnson expanded the company's new focus on general fitness and nutrition by sponsoring more than 200 sports teams and athletes, such as Cristiano Ronaldo, as well as company sponsorship of the LA Galaxy professional soccer team.
 Johnson also sought to minimize company claims to distributors around exceptional "business opportunity" to set a more realistic tone during pitches.

-Johnson came to prominence between 2012 and 2015 following a short sale of Herbalife stock by Bill Ackman and his hedge fund Pershing Square Capital Management.
+Johnson became a notable figure between 2012 and 2015 following a short sale of Herbalife stock by Bill Ackman and his hedge fund Pershing Square Capital Management.
 Ackman alleged that Herbalife is a pyramid scheme and built a billion-dollar short position in Herbalife stock.
 Ackman's short position was widely covered by American media outlets and was the subject of the documentary Betting on Zero.

-Johnson transitioned to the position of executive chairman in 2017, before returning to the role of chairman and CEO in 2019.
-During this time, Herbalife Nutrition grew its net sales from $1.1 billion in 2003 to $4.4 billion in 2017.

-Johnson was made interim CEO at the beginning of 2019 following the resignation of Richard Goudis.
+In June 2017, Johnson stepped down as CEO of Herbalife and was named executive chairman of the company.
+Two years later, he was named interim CEO following the resignation of Richard Goudis.

-In October 2022, Michael O. Johnson was named chairman and interim chief executive officer following the departure of Dr. John Agwunobi.
+In October 2022, Johnson was again named chairman and interim chief executive officer following the departure of Dr. John Agwunobi.

-In May 2025, after Stephan Gratziani appointed as Herbalife's new CEO, Michael O. Johnson transitioned to the position of executive chairman.
+In May 2025, after Stephan Gratziani appointed as Herbalife's new CEO, Johnson transitioned to the position of executive chairman.